dscoular/cert-reaper/README.md

 * A new repo for the plugin (this *CANNOT* co-mingle with our other code)
 * The plugin must be presented in the form of a gem to ease foreman installation require Foreman 1.12 or greater
-* Test on idev 1, 2, or 5 first.
-Please announce that to the team.
 * The plugin should use the ACLs related to editing a host when deciding if the user can revoke a cert.

 ### Notes